dexDev/dexAPI/README.md

     "amountTotal": "10.00000000",
     "amountFilled": "0.00000000",
     "filledAveragePrice": "0.00000000",
-    "status": "Unfilled", // "Filled" or "Unfilled" or "PartiallyFilled" "createTimeMs": "1522554774421",
+    "status": "Unfilled", // "Filled" or "Unfilled" or "PartiallyFilled" or "Cancelled" or "Expired" "createTimeMs": "1522554774421",
     "updateTimeMs": "1522554774421",
     "expireTimeSec": "1522641169",